yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_flex.rst

 3. Calibration
 ~~~~~~~~~~~~~~

 Next step is the robot-camera calibration.
-This process teaches Pick-it
+This process teaches Pickit
 where the robot base is located w.r.t. to the camera.
 This information
 is used to transform the object pick-frames into robot coordinates.
 A
 detailed description in robot-camera calibration can be found